Using a database

 Task timed out after 28 seconds

-To restore internet access for a lambda you will need to create a NAT Gateway in the VPC: you can follow this tutorial, use the serverless VPC plugin, or use the complete example in Serverless Visually Explained.
+To restore internet access for a lambda you need to create a NAT Gateway in the VPC.
+This cannot be solved via security group or subnet configuration, only a NAT Gateway can solve this.
+You can follow this tutorial (opens in a new tab), use the serverless VPC plugin (opens in a new tab), or use the complete example in Serverless Visually Explained (opens in a new tab).

 When possible, an alternative to NAT Gateways is to split the work done by a lambda in 2 lambdas: one in the VPC that accesses the database and one outside that accesses the external API.
 But that's often hard to implement in practice.